Officials: Gun in supermarket shooting bought 6 days earlier

 It follows a lull in mass killings during the coronavirus pandemic in 2020, which had the smallest number of such attacks in eight years, according to the database, which tracks mass killings defined as four or more dead, not including the shooter.

+Colorado Gov. Jared Polis said in a statement that the state had seen “the face of evil.”

+The King Soopers chain said in a statement that it was offering prayers and support “to our associates, customers, and the first responders who so bravely responded to this tragic situation.”

-Slevin reported from Denver.
-Associated Press writers Michael Balsamo in Washington and Jim Anderson in Denver contributed to this report.
+Associated Press writers Michael Balsamo in Washington and Colleen Slevin and Jim Anderson in Denver contributed.
 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.